YuhengSun/reproduce_F/README.md

 This made me think it was either I used wrong original vcf (shouldn't be ```wholegenome_sparrows_variants_norm.vcf.gz```?) or I did something wrong when selecting samples.

-But anyway, I still plotted it just to see how the code works (I don't think this plot mean anything!):
+But anyway, I still plotted it just to see how the code works (I don't think this plot means anything!):

 ![](images/Fst.png)